 Your insurance will usually pay for things like trips to the vet, X-rays, surgical procedures, medication and treatments.
-Some policies may even cover complementary therapies such as hydrotherapy and treatment foods.
+We also offer complementary therapies such as hydrotherapy and treatment foods.

 Paying a small amount each month for vet cover means you could be protected from these expenses, while your pet is taken care of.

 If your dog causes an accident, injures other people or damages their property, you could be responsible for any expenses.
-This is why your policy should include third party liability cover as standard.
-Pet Insurance from John Lewis Finance covers you for up to £3 million (Premier cover) in case of accidents and personal injuries caused by your dog.
+Pet Insurance from John Lewis Finance covers you for up to £2 million towards third party liability, and could help with accidents and personal injuries caused by your dog.

 Although pet insurance may seem like an unnecessary expense in the short term, you should consider how much your pet could cost you throughout its life.